Are Lacquered Chopsticks Safe? A Guide to Materials, Safety, and Care

-Lacquered chopsticks are prized not only for their elegant aesthetic but also for the craftsmanship behind each pair.
+Lacquered chopsticks are prized not only for their elegant aesthetic but also for the craftsmanship that goes into each pair.

 But if you’ve ever wondered whether they are safe for everyday use, especially for food contact, the answer is: Yes—when properly made and cared for.
 This article explores what makes them safe, how to care for them, and when it’s time to replace them.